Cain-d/aws-resource-optimizer/README.md

 A production-ready tool for identifying idle AWS resources and calculating cost optimization opportunities across your cloud infrastructure.

+## Features

+- **Multi-Service Support**: Analyzes EC2, RDS, EBS, and more AWS services
+- **Cost Calculation**: Estimates potential monthly savings for each finding
+- **Flexible Deployment**: Run locally, deploy to AWS, or use with CI/CD
+- **Configurable Rules**: Customize thresholds via YAML configuration
+- **Multiple Output Formats**: JSON and HTML reports with detailed recommendations

 ## Quick Start

 ### Option 1: Test Against Your AWS Account (No Deployment)